 The former Champs-Elysées Christmas Market that stretched from the Arc de Triomphe to the Place du Concorde was cancelled in 2017 after a dispute between the organizer and the city of Paris.
 But it was re-imagined starting in 2018 as the Tuileries Garden Christmas Market with more than 100 chalets set up in the Tuileries Garden next to the Louvre.

 It’s not Paris’ biggest Christmas Market, but not to be missed when visiting Paris at Christmastime.
 Santa himself will make an appearance to delight the young and old alike.
-And to make up for the cancelled Christmas Markets in 2020 due to COVID-19, the Tuileries Garden Christmas Market promises to be better than ever this year as both a traditional Christmas market and a fun fair.
+Each year the Tuileries Garden Christmas Market promises to be better than ever as both a traditional Christmas market and a fun fair.

 The Tuileries Garden Christmas Market is open November 19, 2022 – January 8, 2023.